alexeypegov/idea-macbook-keymap/README.md

-# IntelliJ IDEA Sekond Keystroke Keymap
+# IntelliJ IDEA Second Keystroke Keymap

-Some time ago I made some changes in the IDEA codebase to improve the usability of second keystrokes (i.e. pressing Command+R then R again).
-So I started to figure out a new keymap for the default Apple MacBook layout (with special feature keys instead of function Fn keys, etc).
+Some time ago I've made some changes in IDEA codebase to improve the usability of second keystrokes (i.e. pressing `Command+R` then `R` again).
+So I started to figure out a new keymap for the default Apple MacBook layout (with special feature keys instead of function `Fn` keys, etc).

 Changes within the second keystrokes include: